lf-edge/eve/docs/BOOTING.md

 One final note on our use of u-boot: as was mentioned before, u-boot is commonly used on ARM to provide both firmware and bootloader services (thus eliminating or at least subsuming the need for opaque binary blobs like `fixup4.dat` and `start4.elf`).
-We may, at some point, decide to implement IMGA/IMGB parition selection directly in u-boot to support an ecosystem of various ARM boards directly.
+We may, at some point, decide to implement IMGA/IMGB partition selection directly in u-boot to support an ecosystem of various ARM boards directly.
 However, up until this point, it seems that all the boards that are modern enough to support EVE's virtualization requirements are also modern enough to support UEFI environment directly (even for HiKey where we're currently using u-boot as a stop gap measure the proper
 [UEFI implementation](https://github.com/pftf/RPi4) is very much in the works).